rmbolger/Posh-ACME/Tutorial.md

 Get-PAPlugin
 ```

 Most plugins have a detailed usage guide in the project wiki.
 In these examples, we'll use the AWS Route53 plugin.
 Here's a quick shortcut to get to the usage guide.
-This will open the default browser to the page on Windows and just display the URL on non-Windows. *(The usage guides are also stored locally with the module in the Plugins folder.
-They're Markdown formatted and called `<plugin>-Readme.md`.)*
+This will open the default browser to the page on Windows and just display the URL on non-Windows.

 ```powershell
 Get-PAPlugin Route53 -Guide
 ```

+> **_NOTE:_** The usage guides are also stored locally with the module in the Plugins folder.
+They're Markdown formatted and called `<plugin>-Readme.md`.

 Using a plugin will almost always require creating a hashtable with required plugin parameters.
 To see a quick reference of the available parameter sets try this: